-Submeasure A: Design and Control Requirements for Transcritical CO2 Systems
+Submeasure A: Design and Control Requirements for Transcritical CO2 Systems commercial refrigeration and refrigerated warehouses.

-Transcritical CO2 refrigeration systems are a growing technology alternative for owners seeking low global warming potential (GWP) refrigeration systems utilized in commercial refrigeration and refrigerated warehouses.
 Due to its low critical point of 87°F CO2 as a refrigerant requires unique design and control requirements compared to other refrigeration systems with more common refrigerant types (ammonia, halocarbons).
 The proposed code changes provide the first code requirements in Title 24, Part 6 for these system types to clarify best practices for designers and owners.